-Respect is now due to land in US cinemas on 13th August 2021 – with a UK release date not having been confirmed at this stage.
+Confirmed: Respect is now due to land in US cinemas on 13th August 2021.
+Universal has now confirmed the UK release date is 10th September 2021.

 The film was originally set for release on 14th August 2020, however, due to the ongoing coronavirus pandemic, the film’s arrival date was pushed back to the 15th January 2021, before the further delay, which was announced in October 2020.